monicaj314/page-turner/README.md

 ## Node API

-Currently, the book data seen on Page Turners is API data that is fetched from The New York Times, Amazon, GoodReads, and Google Books.
+Currently, the book data seen on Page Turners is API data that is fetched from The New York Times, Amazon, Goodreads, and Google Books.
 Page Turners aggregates this data and creates its own model of a book.
 I initially attempted to have the frontend carry the burden of performing this aggregation.
 After experiencing some of the pain points outlined below, I eventually chose to extract this to a Node process and expose the resulting data through a Node REST API.
 These were my pain points:

 1. The complexity inside my action creators started getting out of hand.
 2. It did not seem like I was properly separating my concerns.
 The front-end knew an awful lot about non-frontend things.